microsoft/VoTT/README.md

 All V2 efforts are on the [v2](https://github.com/Microsoft/VoTT/tree/v2) branch.
 The git history for V1 and V2 have significantly diverged; when V2 is complete, master will be updated to reflect V2.

-## Where is V1?
+### Where is V1?

-Master still reflects The V1 codebase - any fixes or updates can still be made there.
+Master still reflects the V1 codebase - any fixes or updates can still be made there.
 Likewise, all 1.x releases can still be found under [GitHub Releases](https://github.com/Microsoft/VoTT/releases).

-## Can I use my V1 project in V2?
+### Can I use my V1 project in V2?

 Yes you can!
 There is support for converting a V1 project into V2 format, but only for V1 projects that have only picture assets.
 Video assets from V1 are not yet supported.
 For a smooth experience, it is recommended that you keep your current V1 project (JSON) file in a directory with all your images for that project.
 When you open the JSON file, you will asked to confirm that you would like to convert your project and then you will be directed to the editor screen.
 In this process, a `.vott` file will be generated in the same project directory and you can use this as your project file from now on.
 It is recommended that you back up your V1 project file before converting the project.

-# Using VoTT
+## Using VoTT

-## Creating Connections
+### Creating Connections

 VoTT is a 'Bring Your Own Data' (BYOD) application.
 In VoTT, connections are used to configure and manage source (assets to labeled) and target (where labels should be exported to) data sources.

 Connections can be setup and shared across projects.
-Connections have been designed using an extensible provider model -- new source/target provides can easily be added.
+Connections have been designed using an extensible provider model -- new source/target providers can easily be added.

 Currently, VOTT supports:

 * Azure Blob Storage
 * [Bing Image Search](https://azure.microsoft.com/en-us/services/cognitive-services/bing-image-search-api/)
 * Local File System

-To create a new connection, click the 'New Connection' icon, in the left hand navigation bar:
+To create a new connection, click the `New Connection` icon, in the left hand navigation bar:

 ![alt text](docs/images/new-connection.png "New Connection")

-## Creating a New Project
+### Creating a New Project

 Labeling workflows in VoTT revolve around projects - a collection of configuration and settings that are persisted.

 Projects define a source and target connection, as well as project metadata - including tags to be used when labeling source assests.

 As mentioned above, all projects require a source and target connection: